droozen/cash-register/README.md

 8. Profit

    Alternatively, if you don't want to provide the command line arguments, you could include a properties file on the classpath for spring boot with the client.<property> properties supplied in the file.
+If the items file does not include a header row, specify this with the property client.includeHeader=false.
+Otherwise, the first line in the file will be skipped.

 =================